absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.13.0
-- **Model**:
+- **Fix Model**:
-  - Added option to not join the meshes when fixing the model
+  - Added option to not join the meshes
+  - Now greatly reduces clipping distance
+    - This will allow you to move much closer to the model without clipping into it
+  - All bones with exactly one child bone will now be connected to that child
 - **Model Options**:
   - Added "Separate by Shape Keys"
     - This splits the mesh into two parts, depending on whether it is effected by a shape key or not